nietzschesimp/rpi-pico-imu-relay/README.md

 ## Copyright and Licences

-Application source © 2023, Tony Smith and licensed under the terms of the [MIT Licence](./LICENSE.md).
+Application template gerated from source code © 2023, by Tony Smith and licensed under the terms of the [MIT Licence](./LICENSE.md).

 [FreeRTOS](https://freertos.org/) © 2021, Amazon Web Services, Inc. It is also licensed under the terms of the [MIT Licence](./LICENSE.md).